Theme Park World: Reception

 The PlayStation version was described by IGNs Sam Bishop as "a fantastic game".
 He thought the sound is "fantastic" and the adviser's voice acting is "perfect", but criticised the sprites as not becoming more detailed as the player zooms in, making close-up views a "pixeled horror".
 Absolute PlayStation said the music is repetitive, and disagreed with IGN on the adviser by describing him as "infuriating".
 A staff member described the game as "just more of the same".
-Jeuxvideo.com's reviewer thought the PlayStation version's gameplay is "mediocre", and criticised the interface for being too complex, although the action was described as "rich".
+Jeuxvideo.coms reviewer thought the PlayStation version's gameplay is "mediocre", and criticised the interface for being too complex, although the action was described as "rich".
 Eric Bratcher reviewed the PlayStation version for Next Generation, and stated that "although there's nothing else like it on PlayStation this sluggish, homely, online version of a great PC title would have been much better suited for the next-generation systems".

 The PlayStation 2 version was described by a reviewer of Jeuxvideo.com as "a very good simulation game", and he also said the graphics were good, but could have been "more beautiful".
 IGNs Doug Perry said the PlayStation 2 version is smoother than the PC version, and praised its "laptop" interface.
 He described the game as "a fun, clean addictive game that's intelligent and highly amusing".
 Jeff Gerstmann of GameSpot liked the fact the PlayStation 2 version's goals are made clear, and believed the music fits the parks well and the fact that it has multiple parks made it great for players who like to play for short periods.

 Eric Bratcher reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five, and said that "a stripped-down PC sim that shared the strange, hypnotic appeal of amusement parks themselves – you can't logically explain why you're there, but you'll find yourself captivated, unable to wipe the smile from your face".
 This version of the game won GameSpots annual "Best Simulation Game" award among console games.

 The Macintosh version was believed to be "just plain fun" by Michael Phillips of Inside Mac Games, who also praised the vibrant graphics.
 He also complimented the music as "themeparkish", and said it adds to the game's mood.

 Theme Park World for PC was awarded the 2000 BAFTA Interactive Entertainment Award for Sound at the time recognising all aspects of Sound and Music in games.
 The award was collected on stage by composer James Hannigan, Richard Joseph and Nick Laviers of Electronic Arts.